Skip to main content

 3. Lavender

-There are multiple of varieties of lavender all over the city, but the ones I most often see are English lavender hybrids (left) and Spanish lavender (below left).
-An easy way to make sure you’re dealing with lavender and not something like Mexican Bush Sage (below right), which is not edible, is to give the plant a pinch and sniff your fingers.
-If you smell the signature lavender smell, you’ve hit ‘purple gold’.
-Most people don’t eat lavender by itself, so inspired by the Bi-Rite honey lavender ice cream flavor, I’ve taken to making these honey lavender cookies.
+There are multiple lavender varieties all over the city, including English and Spanish.
+An easy way to make sure you're dealing with lavender and not something like Mexican Bush Sage, which is not edible, is to give the plant a pinch and sniff your fingers.
+You've hit 'purple gold' if you smell the signature lavender smell.
+Most people don't eat lavender by itself, so inspired by the Bi-Rite honey lavender ice cream flavor, I've taken to making these lavender shortbread cookies.
+If you don't want to pick lavender from the street, you can buy a bag of lavender flowers at the San Francisco Herb Company on 14th Street

 4. Rosemary

-If you’re not seeing rosemary everywhere in the city, you may not be looking hard enough.
-I’ve seen rosemary in almost every neighborhood, and sometimes it can dominate entire walls and gardens.
-As with lavender, there are many varieties of rosemary: it can be “creeping,” it can grow as a bush, and it can feature blue, pink. or white flowers.
-Since there are so many types of rosemary, do a sniff test before you eat to make sure you’ve got the right plant.
-Lately, I’ve been using rosemary to make these delicious biscuits.
+If you're not seeing rosemary everywhere in the city, you may not be looking hard enough.
+I've seen rosemary in almost every neighborhood; sometimes it can dominate entire walls and gardens.
+As with lavender, there are many varieties of rosemary: it can be "creeping," it can grow as a bush, and it can feature blue, pink, or white flowers.
+Since there are so many types of rosemary, do a sniff test before you eat to make sure you've got the right plant.
+Lately, I've been using rosemary to make thesedelicious biscuits

 Before you head out into the streets and woods, remember that foraging can quickly become dangerous if you accidentally ingest the wrong plant.
-You should be meticulous in your plant identification in order to stay safe.
+To stay safe, you should be meticulous in your plant identification.

 Once you know you're indeed dealing with an edible plant, enjoy!
 The city is your salad, so get outside and start snacking.